Google last week launched a new social media service called Shoelace on its Area 120 experimental projects platform. Shoelace aims to keep users “in…

 Private equity firms differ from their venture capital counterparts in a fundamental way.
 Private equity is about taking a company at a later stage in its development and restructuring it to optimise its financial performance.

-Operating out of London, Helios Investment Partners is an Africa-focused private investment firm.
-Established in 2004 and led by co-founding partners Tope Lawani and Babatunde Soyoye, it’s touted as operating a total of $3-billion.
+Operating out of London, and with offices in Lagos and Nairobi, Helios Investment Partners is an Africa-focused private investment firm.
+It was established in 2004 and by co-founding partners Tope Lawani and Babatunde Soyoye.

 Investment AB Kinnevik is an entrepreneurial investment group focused on building digital consumer brands in four sectors: communication, ecommerce and marketplaces, entertainment, and financial services.
-Some of the firms most recent public investments in Nigeria’s tech sector include $25-million for ecommerce site Konga and $5-million into deals site DealDey.
+Some of the firm’s investments in Nigeria’s tech sector include $25-million for ecommerce site Konga and $5-million into deals site DealDey.

-Emerging Capital Partners (ECP Investments) is a pan-African private equity firm that has raised over $2-billion for investment across the continent.
-Its most recent investments include Maarifa Education Holdings and Algerian company Atlas Bottling Corporation.
+Emerging Capital Partners (ECP Investments) is a pan-African private equity firm that has raised over $3-billion for investment across the continent.
+ECP has an office in Ivory Coast.

 Without media, there’s no story.
 Along with the “African rising” narrative and more international interest in the continent as a region for investment opportunity, an increasingly large number of publications from abroad are interested in telling the country’s stories, amplifying their reach.